subalterngames/talmudifier/README.md

 # talmudifier

-**What this project does:** Given three sections of markdown-formatted text, generate a pdf that arranges the text in columns formatted like a page of the Talmud.
+**What this project does:** Given three sections of markdown-formatted text, generate a pdf that arranges the text in columns formatted like a page of the Talmud:

-**Please help me improve this README.** I wrote this README initially just so that _I_ could remember how the program works.
-There's probably a lot missing, and a lot that is very misleading...
-So, please email me with suggestions for improving the documentation (or, better yet, create a GitHub Issue if you know how).

 <img src="images/sample_page.png" style="zoom:75%;" />